First-year Interest Groups

 What is General Studies (GEN ST) 199?

-GEN ST 199: The University Community is a 2-credit course designed to assist you in your transition to the UW during your first quarter.
-The course is facilitated by peer instructors graded using a credit/no credit scale.
+GEN ST 199: The University Community is a 2-credit course that helps you adjust to the UW during your first quarter.
+The course is led by peer instructors and is graded using a credit/no credit scale.
 Learn more about the GEN ST 199 course.

 How do FIGs work?

-When you register for the GEN ST 199 course section, you will be automatically enrolled in all of the FIG courses associated with it.
-FIGs are a group of courses linked to a GEN ST 199 seminar course.
+A FIG is a group of classes linked to a GEN ST 199 seminar.
+When you register for the GEN ST 199 course, you will be automatically enrolled in all of the FIG courses connected to it.
 Watch our What's in a FIG? video to learn more.

-FIGs are built to be flexible either as a cluster or a standalone — so you can select a full FIG or add courses to your schedule in addition to a FIG.
+FIGs are made to be flexible.
+UW offers clustered FIGs (multiple courses), as well as standalone FIGs (GEN ST 199 only).
+You can select a FIG that fills your schedule, or add courses to your schedule in addition to a FIG.

 Enroll in a FIG